Community Street Safety Project

 what this leads to

-This will grow into a network of safer,
+This can grow into a network of safer,

 more connected routes across Altadena - connecting neighborhoods, schools, local businesses, and the foothills.